 Frequently Asked Questions

-> Market capitalization in cryptocurrency refers to the total value of a digital currency in circulation.
-It is calculated by multiplying the total number of coins or tokens in circulation by their current market price.
+Market cap in cryptocurrency refers to the total value of all tokens or coins in circulation for a particular cryptocurrency.
+It is calculated by multiplying the current market price of a digital asset by the total number of coins or tokens that are currently in circulation.

-> 3. How is market cap different from price?
+2. How is market cap different from coin price?

-> 4. What factors can affect the market cap of a cryptocurrency?
+4. How is market cap used to determine the value of a cryptocurrency?

 The market cap of a cryptocurrency is used to determine its valuation in the market.
 This valuation can be compared to other assets in the market to determine the relative size of the asset and its potential for growth.

 Yes, the market cap of a cryptocurrency can change, as it is affected by the price of the cryptocurrency and the total number of tokens or coins in circulation.